Exchanging System Models with SpecIF

 For example, ReqIF is a format for information exchange standardized by the OMG , but is effectively used when applying the naming convention for the information elements which have been introduced by the ReqIF Implementor Forum of the ProSTEP iViP e.V..
 Similar conventions have been published by the OSLC initiative.
 Interestingly, in both cases there are only names for the attributes, but not for the resources themselves: For example, the property carrying a descriptive text is named ReqIF.Text resp. dcterms:description, but there is no name for the requirement as a whole, such as ReqIF.Requirement oder oslc_rm:requirement (or whatever term may have been chosen).

-SpecIF proposes a vokabulary comprising names for ressources and statements, as well as their properties.
+SpecIF proposes a vocabulary comprising names for resources and statements, as well as their properties.
 The conventions or definitions of Dublin Core, OSLC, IREB and other open standards are re-used whenever possible.
 The vocabulary itself is available in SpecIF-Format.

 Relations between information elements express further meaning; they correspond to statements or assertions like 'Subject Predicate Object', where subject and object are information elements or 'resources'.
 Some statements have to be made manually by the analyst or system designer/architect, for example 'Component-XY satisfies Requirement-4711'.
 Most relations, however, can be derived automatically from the model diagrams, usually from the vertices between nodes.